delaneymorgan/dbc4c/README.txt

   CLOSEFILEIF() - conditionally close a file stream

 These macros do nothing if the passed parameter is 0 or NULL.
 Otherwise they free or close the specified item.
-We’ve also added RELEASEIF() for Objective-C objects.
 We probably need some other macros, but off the top of our heads, we can’t think of any.

+NOTE: DBC4C is strictly for C.  It's not for C++ or Objective-C.  Why?

+    1. C++/Objective-C built-in exceptions.
+    2. Reference-counted and other smart pointers

+Built-in exceptions bypass any of the DBC exception handling and thus avoid freeing dynamically allocated objects.

-Speaking of “release”, reference counted objects are a bit of a challenge for DBC.
-Pointers are easy - they’re either allocated, or they’re not.
-How can you tell after the fact if a reference was incremented or not unless you checked initially?
+Then there are reference-counted pointers.
+Normal C-like pointers are easy - they’re either allocated, or they’re not.
+How can you tell after the fact if a reference was incremented or not unless you checked initially, and stashed the count somewhere to check later?
 Just because a reference was incremented, is it correct to decrement it?
-Are reference leaks even all that important if horrible exceptions are being raised?
-We’re inclined to think not.
-Tell us what you think.
+That's a can of worms.

+Nevertheless, PRECONDITIONs that raise exceptions may still be useful for those languages.
+That's a whole 'nother project though.

 DBC messages can be directed to the console, syslog, or suppressed depending on flag settings.
-Messages include: filename; function name; line number and also test expression which evaluated as false.
+Messages include: filename; function name; line number and also the test expression which evaluated as false.

 One last fringe benefit of this technique is that it makes it simple to identify white-box tests in your code.
 Basically every CONDITION is a possible point of failure that you can grep and wc for.

+To build the test program:

+    mkdir build
+    cd build
+    cmake ..
+    make
+    ./dbctest

+The test program should print the following:

+damco: PRECONDITION failed - /home/craig/project/dbc4c/dbctest.c:PRECONDITION_Fail:43, "NULL" is false
+damco: MIDCONDITION failed - /home/craig/project/dbc4c/dbctest.c:MIDCONDITION_Fail:58, "NULL" is false
+damco: POSTCONDITION failed - /home/craig/project/dbc4c/dbctest.c:POSTCONDITION_Fail:73, "false" is false
+damco: failed - /home/craig/project/dbc4c/dbctest.c:FAIL_Fail:91
+DBC module is working correctly

-We realise this is a rapid-fire overview of something that woutd permeate every corner of your C programs if you use it, but it’s really not much more complicated than that.
+We realise this is a rapid-fire overview of something that would permeate every corner of your C programs if you use it, but it’s really not much more complicated than that.
 Take it.
 Enjoy it.
 Let us know how it could be improved.